Jorge-Hoyos/certifications/aws/associate-level/developer/notes/regions-and-azs.md

 ## **Regions**

-- Cluster of data centerls
+- Cluster of data centers
 - All around the world
 - Most AWS services are region-scoped